Privacy Screens for Your Cincinnati Landscaping

 Landscape lighting images courtesy of Kichler

-By pacing a fixture high in a tree, the light catches the details of branches and emulating the look of moonlight.
+• Moon lighting: When a fixture is placed high in a tree, the light catches the details of branches and imitates the natural look of moonlight.
+This is a good option for those looking for subtle lighting that easily blends into a landscape.